imransalam/gcp-ai-platform-hyperparameter-tuning-tf2/README.md

 # gcp-ai-platform-hyperparameter-tuning-tf2
-Perform Hyperparameter tuning on a small Regression problem using TensorFlow 2
+Perform Training on a small Regression problem using TensorFlow 2

 ### Run on Docker using AI platform
 * Setup environment variables